xingyin2024/git-class/git-explanation.md

 ```

 When conflicts arise, Git marks the conflicting sections in the file.
 You can then manually edit these sections, stage the file, and commit the resolution.

+## **7\.
+Conclusion**

+In this lesson, you've learned the basics of Git, including what Git is, how it works, and how to install and configure it.
+You've also learned how to execute core Git commands, manage your project workflow, and work with branches for collaboration.

+By mastering these fundamentals, you'll be well on your way to using Git effectively in your software development projects.

+---

+**Assignment**: Practice initializing a Git repository, making changes, and using basic Git commands.
+Create a branch, make changes, and merge it back to the main branch to solidify your understanding.